louisotieno2001/Feraj-Energy-Limited/docs/guides/PRODUCT_IMAGE_MANAGEMENT.md

 ### Image Specifications
 - **Format**: JPG, PNG, WebP, GIF
 - **Recommended size**: 800x800px to 1200x1200px
-- **File size**: Under 500 KB per image (for fast loading)
+- **File size**: Under 2 MB per image (enforced for device uploads)
 - **Aspect ratio**: Square (1:1) or landscape (4:3) preferred
 - **Minimum**: 1 image required per product
-- **Maximum**: No limit, but 3-5 images recommended
+- **Maximum**: 4 images per product (enforced)

 ---

 ## Where to Host Images

-Since the current implementation requires image URLs, you need to host images externally.
-Here are recommended options:
+If you use URLs, images must be hosted externally.
+Device uploads are stored directly in the database as data URLs for fast setup.
+For larger catalogs, external hosting is recommended to keep database rows small.

 ### Option 1: Imgur (Free, Easy)
 **Best for**: Quick uploads, testing